MTC articles

 Selling An Established Massage Therapy Practice

 “Industrious practitioners from early outset should be preparing for the day when they will pass their turnkey operation over to a new owner, at a lucrative market value.
 To do so, the practitioner must set up systems to run the practice predictably and automatically, eventually replacing herself with highly competent practitioners and administrators.
-When the founding practitioner makes herself irreplaceable, it is good for the ego, but bad for the transferable value of the practice.” …read full article
+When the founding practitioner makes herself irreplaceable, it is good for the ego, but bad for the transferable value of the practice.” – Massage Therapy Canada, Summer 2009.
+Read the article

-Also see Practical Advice for Practice Retention, MTT Summer 2021, pgs 4-7
+Also Practical Advice for Practice Retention, MTT Summer 2021, pgs 4-7

 Anatomy: Art, Science and Philosophy